Simulated trading

 Is this paper trading?

-It overlaps with paper trading, but Zinuto emphasizes replay, training records, and review evidence.
+It overlaps with paper trading, but Zinuto emphasizes replay, training records, and review records.

 Can it replace a broker demo account?

-No. It is a training workspace, not a brokerage account or execution venue.
+No. It is a training app, not a brokerage account or execution venue.

 Continue reading